MemoryZy/Json-Assistant/DESCRIPTION.md

   - Properties
   - URL Params
 - Extend
-  - Convert timestamp types in JSON to time formats
+  - Convert timestamps to readable time
   - Expands the nested JSON text into a JSON object/array

 <br/>